4 Online Ideas for Civics and Current Events

 Some of these games are better than others.
 A few of the games are just gimmicky fillers that test students’ recall of information.
 These have their uses, and they may be enjoyable, but they’re not amazing educational tools.

 But one of my favorites is Do I Have a Right.
-In this game, you play the role of an attorney representing people whose constitutional rights may have been violated.
+In this game (available as a desktop or mobile app), you play the role of an attorney representing people whose constitutional rights may have been violated.
 The client poses a scenario, and you have to determine whether or not their rights actually were violated.
 Students learn a lot through the various scenarios, and they walk away with a deeper understanding of what things like the Fifth Amendment really mean.
 (There’s now support for ELLs, too.)

 My students loved it.
 They played it for two days before they wrote an essay explaining the meaning of three different rights, using scenarios from the game.
 If I let them, I’m sure some of them would have continued to play every day for the rest of the week.